 Charkoudian looks to boost local foods in state contracts

-ANNAPOLIS, Md. — A Montgomery County lawmaker wants to create a task force that would investigate ways to boost the amount of locally grown food purchased by the state.
+ANNAPOLIS, Md. — A Montgomery County lawmaker wants to create a task force to boost the amount of locally grown food purchased by the state.

 Freshman Del.
 Lorig Charkoudian, D-Takoma Park, submitted a bill last week that would establish the Maryland Food for Maryland Institutions Task Force, a 30-person body of state officials and farming representatives that would study procurement laws to identify ways to move more local food into state contracts.